atom/node-keytar/README.md

 `service` - The string service name.

-Yields the string password, or `null` if an entry for the given service and account was not found.
+Yields the string password, or `null` if an entry for the given service was not found.

 ### findCredentials(service)